 It goes by many different names around the world, but Sardinia’s bottarga — a delicacy of salted, cured fish roe — is probably the destination’s most famous dish.
 A staple in pantries across Sardinia, the dish is often served with vegetables or, more commonly, heaped on fresh pasta.

 You’ve heard of ravioli.
 Now meet ravioli’s Mediterranean-born cousin, culurgiones.
 These chubby dumplings are native to Sardinia, particularly to the province of Ogliastra.
 The filling is commonly made with potatoes, olive oil, pecorino cheese, garlic, mint, and nutmeg, but that varies from region to region.
-In southern Sardinia, for example, culurgiones are often prepared with ricotta cheese, meat, egg, and saffron and seasoned with basil, pecorino, sauce, and spinach.
+In south Sardinia, for example, culurgiones are often prepared with ricotta cheese, meat, egg, and saffron and seasoned with basil, pecorino, sauce, and spinach.
 No matter which type you choose, you’ll enjoy something truly Sardinian.

 A crunchy flatbread, pane carasau, can be found across Sardinia.
 There are two types of carasau bread: guttiau and frattau.
 Pane guttiau involves olive oil, salt, and pecorino Romano cheese, while pane frattau involves tomato sauce, olive oil, eggs, Spanish onion, thyme, garlic, carrots, and pecorino Sardo.
 Both are incredibly popular items on the island.